iden3/circom/mkdocs/docs/getting-started/compilation-options.md

         --inspect                              Does an additional check over the constraints produced --use_old_simplification_heuristics    Applies the old version of the heuristics when performing linear simplification
-        --simplification_substitution          Outputs the substitution applied in the simplification phase in json format -h, --help                                 Prints help information
+        --no_init                              Removes initializations to 0 of variables --simplification_substitution          Outputs the substitution applied in the simplification phase in json format
+    -h, --help                                 Prints help information
     -V, --version                              Prints version information